Internal Medicine vs. Family Medicine: Diagnosing the Differences

 “While internists typically diagnose and treat medical problems of greater complexity than family practitioners in both the office and hospital settings, family practitioners typically provide more ‘well-patient’ services in the office setting and don’t treat as many hospitalized patients,” Dr. Remakus explains.

-"Most family doctors focus exclusively on outpatient medicine.
-Preventative medicine is a big part of family medicine.”
+“Preventive medicine is a big part of family medicine.”

-Internal medicine vs. family medicine: Residencies and training
+Internal medicine vs. family medicine: Postgraduate training

 “Residency programs for both internal medicine and family medicine vary somewhat depending on their location, and the scope of training may be different in rural versus urban settings and in different regions of the country,” Dr. Doggett points out.